AltahhanAi/Data_Science/docs/content/unit4/04_01e_Gradient_decent.md

         Return the final solution $\mathbf{w}$.

-Comparing Algorithm 3 and Algorithm 4, it becomes clear that in Algorithm 4 the weights fixed **during** learning.
+Comparing Algorithm 3 and Algorithm 4, it becomes clear that in Algorithm 4 the weights **are** fixed **during** learning.
 In contrast Algorithm 3 accumulates all the changes of the weights and applies them all at once.

 ##Mini-Batch Learning: Mini-Batch Stochastic Gradient Descent for Linear Regression Models